 Each individual is characterized by three core characteristics: year of birth, biological sex, and country of residency.
-In addition to these core characteristics, individuals are also described by socio-economic covariate, such as income, level of education, etc. We assume we have at our disposal a dataset which contains individuals covariate over a period of some years and their dates of deaths or whether they are alive by the end of the period.
+In addition to these core characteristics, individuals are also described by socio-economic covariate, such as income, level of education, etc. We assume we have at our disposal a dataset which contains individuals' covariates over a period of some years and their dates of deaths or whether they are alive by the end of the period.

-There are several institutions around the world, such as the United Nations, that provide a mortality rate for an individual given the three core characteristics.
+There are several institutions around the world that provide a mortality rate for an individual given the three core characteristics.
 Our goal is to understand how this mortality rate is affected by covariates.

-A possible way to model longevity for an individual with covariate $X \in \mathbb{R}^d$ is to use the Cox model \citep{cox1972regression}.
+One way to model longevity for an individual with covariate $X \in \mathbb{R}^d$ is to use the Cox model \cite{cox1972regression}.
 The hazard function is given by

-here, \begin{enumerate} \item $\lambda(t)$ is the baseline mortality and assumed to be given by the United Nations; \item $\exp\{\theta^\top X\}$ is an exponential term that captures the effect of the covariates on the hazard function; \item $\theta \in \mathbb{R}^d$ is the vector of regression coefficients which needs to be estimated from the data. \end{enumerate}
+here, \begin{enumerate} \item $\lambda(t)$ is the baseline mortality \item $\exp(\theta^\top X)$ is an exponential term that captures the effect of the covariates on the hazard function; \item $\theta \in \mathbb{R}^d$ is the vector of regression coefficients which needs to be estimated from the data. \end{enumerate}

 \paragraph{The survival function} Let $T$ be the random variable representing the time of death.
 Let $f_\theta(T, X)$ be the density function of $T$ and $\bar{F}_\theta(T,X)$ be the survival function (the chance of making to at least $T$).
 Then by definition,